Hauer-Heinrich/hh_video_extender/README.md

 Extends TYPO3 core videorenderer with properties like:
 - for vimeo and youtube: defer loading (uses javascript to load video resource after page load)
-- for youtube: loop, controls, relatedVideos, autoplay
+- for youtube: loop, controls, related_videos, autoplay
 - for internal videos webp, mp4 and so on: loop, muted, preload, controls

 ### Installation